goteamup/backend-take-home-template/README.md

 Pointers:
 - Don't implement any logic related to online payments or transactions.
 Gymtastic deals only in cash :)

-### Workout Tracking

-Gymtastic has some customers who use the free weights and cardio equipment, but don't attend class sessions.
-The business would like to keep them engaged and feeling productive.
-It has an idea to provide workout tracking features in its mobile app.
-Extend the app to provide a way for customers to track their activities during self-guided workouts.
-Gymtastic's space features dumbells, bench presses, treadmills, kettleballs, and stationary bikes.

 # Evaluation Criteria

 We'll focus on the following aspects: